EG Ronda Oil & Gas

 EGRonda 2026 Announcement

-This initiative reaffirms Equatorial Guinea’s commitment to providing a transparent, investor-friendly environment that encourages both local and international participation in its resource development.
+The open door policy, under which companies may apply for and negotiate contracts directly with the Government, underscores Equatorial Guinea’s commitment to a transparent, investor friendly framework that supports both local and international participation in resource development.

 Current Application Process for Direct Negotiation: